How It Works

 6. Scopes and Tasks

-Scopes reflect the meaningful chunks of a package that can be completed independently and in a short period of time — a few days or less.
+Scopes reflect the meaningful chunks of a pitch that can be completed independently and in a short period of time - a few days or less.
 Drag the scopes around the hill chart to mark your progress.

 1